mlibrary/design-system-old/README.md

+> ⚠️ **This repo is in active development**.
+Its purpose is to explore how we can distribute the Design System using standardized web platform APIs and Web Components.
+Looking for the [React distribution](https://github.com/mlibrary/umich-lib-ui/)?

 # U-M Library Design System

 The University of Michigan Library Design System is a collection of reusable components and tools, guided by clear standards, that can be assembled together to build digital products and experiences.